 This means you need to send both versions of your email at the exact same time on the same day.
 If you send Version A in the morning and Version B in the afternoon, you won’t know if the performance difference came from your subject line or the time of day.
 Sending them simultaneously is the only way to get a clean read on your subject line’s effectiveness.
 Many sales engagement platforms can automate this for you.

-Set Up a Fair Test
+How to Set Up an Unbiased Test

 The golden rule of A/B testing is to change only one variable at a time.
 In this case, that variable is your subject line.
 The email body, the call-to-action, and the "from" name should all be identical for both groups.
 If you change the subject line and tweak the first sentence of your email, you have no way of knowing which change caused the results.